JAN 7, 2022

-A guide to when, where and whether to get a COVID-19 vaccine.
+A guide to when, where and how to get a COVID-19 vaccine.

 AARP District of Columbia is seeking nominations for the 2021 AARP Andrus Award for Community Service.
 If you know someone whose volunteer work has improved the community, enhanced people's lives or inspired others to volunteer, they could be the next Andrus Award recipient!